King-Blurr/alx-low_level_programming/0x14-bit_manipulation/README.md

 Look for the right source of information without too much help How to manipulate bits and use bitwise operators
+How to calculate bits